 Many people, especially the younger groups have preconceived ideas about the benefits or not of having a Will.
 About what will and will not happen when the unthinkable happens.
 The ideas generally are based around everything being OK, and these ideas are simply wrong!

 If you die without a will then your Estate is subject to the rules of "Intestacy" and you are "Intestate".
-Essentially intestacy means you died without a Will and as such the Government will impose it's "one size fits all" will and decide how your Estate is distributed, and to who.
-You have no say whatsoever in the matter, and the method of distribution is fixed and rigid.
+Essentially intestacy means you died without a Will and as such the Government will impose it's "one size fits all" Will and decide how your Estate is distributed, and to who.
+You and your loved ones have no say whatsoever in the matter, and the method of distribution is fixed and rigid.

 If you are married or in a civil partnership at the time of death, then usually the half of the property from the deceased passes automatically to the spouse or partner.
 However if the partnership is seen as Common Law, then the partner inherits nothing.